“Maybe I’m just a machine, created for people’s amusement and torture. When you wind me up I scream.”

 The judge turns his hard stare upon the handcuffed, mittened, hood- and diaper-wearing Amelie.
 She is conscious of how unpleasant she smells, and cannot help but wonder if her cleaners missed any of the stool over her thighs.

 “Ms. Savard, you have been charged in indictment with violations of the law for the United States.
-The violations are possession of a schedule I controlled substance, two counts of battery, criminal damage to property, criminal damage to a historic site, possession of schedule I controlled substance, and being a minor in possession of alcohol.”
+The violations are possession of a schedule I controlled substance, two counts of battery, criminal damage to property, criminal damage to a historic site, possession of schedule I controlled substance, and possession of alcohol as a minor.”

 Judge Malveaux stares at her lawyer.
 “Mr. Beckwith, have you reviewed the indictment with your client such that she is ready to be arraigned?”

 “Has she received a copy of the indictment?”

 “She has, Your Honor.”

 “Mr. Wisner, state the maximum punishments.”

 “Count one, possession of a schedule I controlled substance…” the large man begins in his low voice.